sunny-biard/TeleSport/README.md

 Helps maintain strong typing and avoid any.

-Ensures consistent data structures when interacting with APIs or services.
+Ensures consistent data structures when interacting with services.

+Specific data structures are also required to generate charts with ngx-charts (pie and line charts).

 # 7. Development & Build Instructions